microsoft/fluentui/rfcs/convergence/native-element-props.md

 - Inconsistent between components, potentially leading to confusion
 - Might be unclear which components implement this special handling
 - Inconsistent what "root" means
+- The name `wrapper` is already being used for slots in some components, with a different meaning (would probably need to change this)

 ### Option 4: Publish an input wrapper for styling, user passes `<input>` as a child